raviriley/agency-jekyll-theme/EDITING.md

 * [Site Text](https://github.com/megastep/adamhillerlaw.com/blob/master/_data/sitetext.yml)
 * [Jekyll Configuration](https://github.com/megastep/adamhillerlaw.com/blob/master/_config.yml)

-This is more technically involved so please reach out to us in case of doubt, particularly if it's for anything more complicated than a simple text change.
+This is more technically involved so please reach out to us in case of any doubt, particularly if it's for anything more complicated than a simple text change.